Sienci-Labs/Resources/vortex/assembly/ytsb-vx-track.md

 Secure the track cover onto the tailstock side of the track using two track end screws

-<em>If you have the extension track, secure the track cover onto one side of the extension track</em>.
+*If you have the extension track, secure the track cover onto one side of the extension track.*

 <img class="aligncenter size-medium wp-image-5477" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p50_Track-Cover-HS-850x531.jpg" alt="" width="850" height="531" />